"But what about high school? You'll have to send your kids to high school, right?

 A simple shift in perspective and taking some time to plan for fun and connection can really make a difference.

-Handing the driving keys over to your teen
+Handing the driving keys over to your teen for responsibility to blossom

 Letting your teen step up and take both the proverbial and the actual car keys can be daunting.
 A few months ago, my oldest teen began driving and my life flashed before my eyes (and not just because he was in the driver's seat, but I digress).
 This right of passage really solidified for me that he becoming more and more responsible for his future.